-Simply drag and drop your Anylogic folder into the Pathmind web application.
+Simply export your model from AnyLogic Professional or PLE to the Pathmind web application by clicking "Export to Pathmind" within AnyLogic's Reinforcement Learning Experiment.
 Once there, you can run experiments using different reward functions, observation variables, and other parameters.
 After you have successfully trained an AI agent, Pathmind makes it easy to deploy that agent in AnyLogic or to embed it in operations and see the results of its decisions.

 An introduction to Pathmind using a simple stochastic model.
 In the model, a state chart features Start and Intermediate states, as well as a final goal.
 The agent must learn to wait for a specified amount of time in the Intermediate state before it is allowed to reach the goal.